 The remaining one is the last brand still pending launch in the state, but should join them soon:

 However, TwinSpires has announced that it will discontinue its online products.
 That leaves an opening for the Hannahville Indian Community and Island Casino Resort to find a new partner, which would mean one additional brand coming to Michigan.
 There’s no telling which one it might be at this point, but some likely possibilities include:

 West Virginia is by far the smallest state with legal online gambling at the moment, with a population under 2 million.
 The market size also constrains the number of online casinos that can profitably compete in it, so the choice here is relatively limited.

-Operators have straggled in one at a time, starting with DraftKings, then BetMGM about 6 weeks later.
-Two more major brands followed in late spring 2021:
+Operators have straggled in one at a time, starting with DraftKings, then BetMGM about six weeks later.
+Three more major brands followed in 2021:

 No subsequent launches will be possible unless the law changes.